TheoKanning/theokanning.github.io/_posts/2018-01-27-keyboard-part-3-textinputlayout.md

 tags:
   - android
 ---
-By now you&#8217;ve probably noticed the fancy moving hints above the text views in the last two posts.
+By now you've probably noticed the fancy moving hints above the text views in the last two posts.
 How does that work?
 The answer is incredibly simple: the TextInputLayout.
 Added as part of the Design Support Library, TextInputLayout wraps a text field and gives you a lot of nice design options that are very easy to set up.
-Here&#8217;s an example of what they can do.
+Here's an example of what they can do.

 {% include image.html
 url="https://i0.wp.com/theokanning.com/////wp-content/uploads/2018/01/textinputlayout.gif?resize=500%2C333&#038;ssl=1" %}